 What is the difference between Counselling, Psychotherapy, Coaching and Personal Consultancy?!

 In the UK there is no clear differentiation between Counselling and Psychotherapy.
-Having said that, historically Psychotherapy derives from the medical model and often described as longer term therapy addressing the deep roots of the problem, whereas counselling is more focusing on the behavioural manifestations of the problem in a shorter term basis.
+Having said that, historically Psychotherapy derives from the medical model and often described as longer term therapy addressing the deep roots of the problem, whereas counselling is more focused on the behavioural manifestations of the problem in a shorter term basis.
 Nevertheless, both disciplines involve different types of talking therapies whereas you address things that trouble you, in a safe and non-judgemental environment with a trained professional.

 Coaching focuses on constructive changes, performance and development.
 It focuses on the here and now and aims to unlock your potential to maximise your performance.